vkbo/novelWriter/docs/source/usage_projectformat.rst

    introduced.
 You will get a notification about any updates to your project file format and will have the option to decline the upgrade.

+.. only:: html

+   **For Developers**

+   A full description of the current file format is available in the `File Format Spec 1.5`_ document, available as a PDF.
+This document is intended for contributors to novelWriter, those building project conversion tools, either to or from tne novelWriter format, and for those who wish to make their own templating system.

 .. _a_prjfmt_1_5:

 Format 1.5 Changes
 ==================

-This project format was introduced in novelWriter version 2.0.
+This project format was introduced in novelWriter version 2.0 RC 2.

 This is a modification of the 1.4 format.
 It makes the XML more consistent in that meta data have been moved to the section nodes, and key/value settings now have a consistent format.
 Logical flags